top of page

 IMPACT THROUGH EVIDENCE

-We are a learning organization and believe in evidence-based work.
-To that end, we carry out periodic evaluations as one part of our monitoring and evaluation program.
+We are a learning organization and believe in evidence-based work, so we carry out periodic evaluations as one part of our monitoring and evaluation program.
 We use the results to let us know what's working and where we need to adapt responses.
-We also believe in transparency, so below are a few of the evaluations that have been carried out by third parties.
+We also believe in transparency, so below are evaluations carried out by third parties.
 COVID has made it challenging to have third-party evaluations, but we hope to have more recent evaluations in the coming year.

 bottom of page